Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 # Acknowledgment:

-Some parts of this pipeline were adapted from work on [GitHub](https://github.com/pengsl-lab/DHUnet).
-If you use this pipeline, please make sure to cite their work
+Some parts of this pipeline were adapted from work on [GitHub](https://github.com/pengsl-lab/DHUnet) and  [GitHub](https://github.com/Vishwesh4/Ink-WSI).
+If you use this pipeline, please make sure to cite their work properly

 # Contact: